guhan/zerotociso/docs/K8S.md

   - kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.

 - **kube-controller-manager**: runs the following control processes
+  - **Node controller**:
-  - **Node controller**: Responsible for noticing and responding when nodes go down.
+    - Responsible for noticing and responding when nodes go down.
+    - checks the state of each node every 5 seconds
+    - assigning a CIDR block to the node when it is registered
   - **Job controller**: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
+    - Job is a Kubernetes resource that runs a Pod, or perhaps several Pods, to carry out a task and then stop.
   - **EndpointSlice controller**: Populates EndpointSlice objects (to provide a link between Services and Pods).
   - **ServiceAccount controller**: Create default ServiceAccounts for new namespaces.

 - **kube-scheduler**:
   - Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.
+  - checks that the sum of the requests of containers on the node is no greater than the node's capacity

 - **etcd**:
   - Consistent and highly-available key value store